Typhoon Haishen (2020): North Korea

 Widespread flooding occurred in the country.
 Military personnel were dispatched to assist in rebuilding houses.
 Roughly 300,000 members of the Workers' Party of Korea involved themselves in reconstruction projects.

 China

 The extratropical remnants of Haishen entered Northeast China, causing flooding to the region.
-Losses in Yanji reached CN¥34.11 million (US$4.98 million).
+The total damage in the region, along with Bavi and Maysak, reached CN¥12.8 billion (US$1.87 billion).